estrayer7/4560_WalkThrough/walkthrough.md

 - ```srcSAXEventDispatcher.hpp``` Extract method from the process_map and process_map2 since many of the statments seem to have similar logic
 - ```srcSAXEventDispatcher.hpp``` line 775 and 967 is_archive is used but never declared anywhere
 - ```srcSAXEventDispatcher.hpp``` endRoot and endUnit take arguments that are never used in their respective methods, same with endElement, URI is never used in the method
+- There are sevelar functions like write_start_tag in srcSAXEventDispatchUtilities.hpp, or startRoot and startUnit in srcSAXEventDispatcher.hpp take too many arguments, maybe create different functions to divide operations